Section 12A of Income Tax Act: How to File Form 10A Online

 NGOs and Charitable Trusts enjoy benefits such as Tax exemption under section 12A which allow them a relief to not pay taxes if they work for the welfare of the society and do not profit from their earnings.
 Once an organisation like an NGO or a charitable trust is formed, it must register under Section 12A to be eligible for the exemption.

-The Income Tax Act, 1961 has certain provisions which offer non-profit entities such as Charitable Trusts, Non-Profit Organisation, Welfare Societies, Religious Institutions to claim tax exemption.
-These organisations could be in the form of a Trust, Society, or Section 8 Company, but it is essential for them to be registered under Section 12A of the Income Tax Act, 1961 to claim the exemption.
-The non-profit entities do not work for profit, rather for the welfare of the people and the society, and are hence, non-profits.
-As their work is considered a selfless act and they essentially do the work that the government ought to do, they are provided with tax-exemptions.
-These tax exemptions not only benefit the organisations in terms of their work and expenditure, it also helps the ‘donors’ who are associated with such organisations.
+Once the Trust organisation or NGO is established, they have to register as per Section 12A of the Income Tax Act for claiming exemption under Section 11 and 12 of the Income Tax Act.
+Section 12A enables non-profit entities such as Charitable Trusts, Non-Profit Organisations, Welfare Societies, Religious Institutions etc to claim full tax exemption as per Section 11 and 12 of the Income Tax Act, 1961.
+The non-profit entities do not work for profit, rather for the welfare of the people and the society, and are hence called non-profit organisations.
+As their work is considered a selfless act and they essentially do the work that the government ought to do, they are provided with tax exemptions.

 While registering for Section 12A, along with the 12A application form other key documents are required for the trusts, societies and organizations.
 The documentation required is:

 - Copy of registration with registrar of companies or public trusts or firms and societies

 - Self-certified copy of establishment of trust or organisation

 - Evidence supporting documents of the establishment of the trust or society

 - Self-attested document copies of yearly account of the trust or society